rotators/Fo1in2/Tools/ModdersPack/scripting/sfall function notes.md

 ##### set_spray_settings
 `void sfall_func4("set_spray_settings", int centerMult, int centerDiv, int targetMult, int targetDiv)`

 - Allows changing the multipliers and divisors for the bullet distribution of burst attacks dynamically.
-All settings are automatically reset to default values (**ComputeSpray_\*** settings in **ddraw.ini**) after each attack action
+All settings are automatically reset to default values (i.e. **ComputeSpray_\*** settings in **ddraw.ini**) after each attack action
 - Should be called before the calculation of the bullet distribution (e.g. in `HOOK_TOHIT` or `HOOK_AMMOCOST`)
 - `centerDiv/targetDiv`: the minimum value of divisor is 1
 - `centerMult/targetMult`: multiplier values are capped at divisor values